billbergren/git-github/README.md

 # git-github
-testing new project on PC
+testing new project on PC.
+Othere are on Mac